 Creating Data Input Files

 Input files containing dynamic transactions for processing by SMADDI must be in a specific format.
-The file should be a string of ASCII text in the form of an XML document and be less than two megabytes (MB).
-No in-depth knowledge of XML must create a working input file.
+Each file must be a string of ASCII text in the form of an XML document and must be less than two megabytes (MB).
+You do not need in-depth knowledge of XML to create a working input file.

 If a data input file is larger than two megabytes (MB), the SMADDI service cannot process the file.
-Continuous recommends the administrator delete data input files larger than two MB.
+Continuous recommends that you delete data input files larger than two MB.

 Some elements can be both parent and child elements.